Articles on: Getting Started

 1. Go to Adjust settings in the left menu

-2. Click Reorder Parameters
+2. Click Reorder parameters

 3. You'll see three tabs: Global, Supplier, and Product Settings